They say…

 A newish line from of Oudenaarde, East Flanders, now a subsidiary of Riva.
 It’s quite unlike the distinctive brown ales for which the brewery is justly famous, and a little disappointing.

-A shading to blond, it is nicely fresh and bottle conditioned, slightly creamy and phenolic, but otherwise a very unprovoking combination of malt palate and tangy hops.
+A pale ale shading to blond, it is nicely fresh and bottle conditioned, slightly creamy and phenolic, but otherwise a very unprovoking combination of malt palate and tangy hops.
 Maybe I had a bad bottle – near the end of its declared shelf life – but I was left wondering why they didn’t just stick to brown ale.

 Leave a Reply